-Our Principal Counsellor, Sara is an Accredited Mental Health Social Worker which allows her to provide counselling sessions and group sessions for which you can claim a rebate under Medicare.
+Our Principal Counsellor, Sara is an Accredited Mental Health Social Worker.
+Accredited Mental Health Social Workers can provide counselling sessions and group sessions for which you can claim a rebate under Medicare.

 To qualify for a Medicare Rebates you will need to have a GP Mental Health Care Plan (under the Better Access to Mental Health Care initiative)

 Below are 5 key steps in order to be able to claim a rebate for sessions with Sara (Marie will soon be able to offer this too).

 1. You will need to obtain from your GP (or a psychiatrist) a referral letter and a Mental Health Care Plan prior to attending for counselling.
 The Care Plan is a simple document outlining some very basic background information about you and stating issues you are wanting help with (for example anxiety symptoms, depression, etc).